-Extrusion is a production process that has stood the test of time.
-Manufacturers have used the popular process as a common fallback method to create a variety of parts and products.
+Metal extrusion is a production process that has stood the test of time.
+Manufacturers have used the popular process as a common fallback method to create a variety of metal parts and products.

-Maybe you’re an engineer who is more comfortable with the same design ideas and processes you’ve used to for many years.
-Maybe you just don’t have a lot of experience producing parts and products through roll forming.
-Whatever the reason, roll forming’s ability to cut costs and increase efficiencies is worth taking the time to learn more.
+Maybe you don’t have experience designing parts and products for roll forming, or you’re not sure what products are appropriate for roll forming.
+Whatever the reason, roll forming’s ability to cut costs and increase efficiencies is worth taking the time to evaluate.

-Before your gut reaction persuades you to extrude again, consider the four main factors listed below when making the decision between extrusion and roll forming:
+Before extruding your next project, consider the four main factors listed below when deciding between extrusion and roll forming:

 The biggest design difference between extrusion and roll forming comes down to secondary, value-add operations.
 Before any secondary operations can be added to an extruded part, it must go through a secondary aging process in an oven.
 Meaning, extruding cannot produce a part or product with multiple bends and secondary operations in a continuous progression.